muellermichel/guetzli/README.md

 2) Automatic reloading of modified resources on the next request, including `content/config.json`.
 You should never have to restart this server.

+3) Automatic pulling from changes on github repository (requires webhook setup, see [Going Live!](docs/documentation.md#going-live)).

-2) Full multilanguage support.
+4) Full multilanguage support.
 Add as many languages as you like by editing `content/config.json` and add the linked pages in language-subfolders under `content/pages` (see the example in the repo).
 Guetzli will match the one that best represents the client's request header and lists the other options just in case.

-3) Mustache templating - in the template, pages and posts.
+5) Mustache templating - in the template, pages and posts.

-4) Localized strings, defined in `content/config.json`.
+6) Localized strings, defined in `content/config.json`.

-5) Redirect to (localized) default page if a page can't be found.
+7) Redirect to (localized) default page if a page can't be found.

-6) All URL params are checked to only contain letters, numbers, underscores and dashes (which is also the restriction for the page filenames) - no funny business in your file system!
+8) All URL params are checked to only contain letters, numbers, underscores and dashes (which is also the restriction for the page filenames) - no funny business in your file system!

 Documentation
 -------------